 FAQs about E-Speech's name pronunciation system Namesayer

 Namesayer is the most accurate name pronunciation software in existence.
 Our staff of PhDs have spent years researching the pronunciation of the names of people in the US.
 However, our system is not perfect.
 There are two reasons why Namesayer may produce a pronunciation different from the one you expect.1.
-Many names - 1/4 of all names in the US - have more than one pronunciation, and different people adopt different alternatives.
+Many names - in fact, about 1/4 of all names in the US - have more than one pronunciation, and different people adopt different alternatives.
 For example,